 According to the traditional Hindu calendar, Buddha Purnima is observed on the Purnima (full moon day) in the month of Vaisakh.
-However, as per the Buddhist calendar, there are two full moon days in the month of May, and the Buddha Purnima can be celebrated on any of these two days.
-So, people in different parts of the world celebrate the festival on two different dates.
+However, as per the Buddhist calendar, there are two full moon days in the month of May

-As per the Gregorian calendar, the day falls on May 16 and May 19 this year.
+As per the Gregorian calendar, the day falls on May 5, 2023 this year.
 But why is Buddha Purnima celebrated on this particular day?

 It is because it is said that Prince Siddhartha Gautama was born on the Purnima Tithi (full moon day) in 563 BC in Lumbini Grove (modern-day Nepal).
 After six years of renouncing his position as a Prince and facing hardships, he attained enlightenment under the Bodhi tree at Bodh Gaya to become Gautama Buddha, which was also the full moon day of May.
 The seeker, after 45 years of preaching his Truth, passed away at the age of eighty at Kusinara - on the full moon day of May.

-Buddha Purnima 2022 is commemorated by Buddhists and Hindus all over the world, particularly in the Asian countries of India, Nepal, Tibet, China, Bhutan, Malaysia, Thailand, Sri Lanka, Korea, Singapore, Indonesia Laos, Vietnam, and Mongolia; however, each country has its own way of celebrating Buddha Purnima.
+Buddha Purnima 2023 is commemorated by Buddhists and Hindus all over the world, particularly in the Asian countries of India, Nepal, Tibet, China, Bhutan, Malaysia, Thailand, Sri Lanka, Korea, Singapore, Indonesia Laos, Vietnam, Mongolia; however, each country has its own way of celebrating Buddha Purnima.

 On Buddha Purnima, Buddhists and followers of Buddhism across the world devote themselves to praying, fasting, meditating, and recalling the teachings of Lord Buddha.
 In the wake of Buddha Purnima, the Buddhist monasteries, houses, and temples are all flamboyantly decorated with garlands and colourful flags.